 There are several techniques like image editing and adding text overlays that can make your thumbnails stand out and get users to click.
 Sometimes, a compelling image is enough to get the job done.
 Stock images can also be a great tool used for thumbnails.

 But a click of the play button does not a view make.
 Another function of the thumbnail is to provide an accurate representation of the video’s content.
 If your video isn’t living up to its promise, users will click away—and what’s worse, they won’t watch any more of your videos.
 While unconfirmed, the watch time to that adds to your view count is widely estimated to be about 30 seconds.

 So, how to create a thumbnail that represents your video and inspires clicks without being clickbait-y?
 Read on!

 How to Add a Custom Thumbnail on YouTube

 To upload custom thumbnails to your YouTube account, your account must be verified.
-No worries, you don’t have to be #Famous—YouTube verification only requires a confirmed phone number.
+No worries, you don’t have to be #Famous—YouTube verification only requires a confirmed phone number in which you will receive a verification code by text or voice call.
 When uploading a video, YouTube will prompt selection of an auto-generated thumbnail or offer an option to upload a custom thumbnail.
 You can also add a custom thumbnail later, in case you want to retroactively polish your channel after reading this post!